t0b1hh/macos-hammerspoon-display-layout-export-import/README.md

 3) Reload hammerspoon config

+4) Do what you have to do (see "Usage" below)
+5) Disable the lines again.
+You don't want import/export accidentally.

 ## Usage

+> [!WARNING]
+> Does not ask for any confirmation!
+Be sure before pressing the hotkeys.

 Use hotkey `cmd+ctrl+e`to export your display arrangement.
 Use hotkey `cmd+ctrl+i`to import your display arrangement.